zscaler-gov/.github/profile/README.md

 This is an organization intended to house scripts, code, and automation for simplifying day to day interactions with customers and deliverables of our jobs.

 ## Restrictions
 All repositories are to remain private.
-At no time should any repository linked to this repository be made public.
+At no time should any repository linked to this organization be made public.
 Access to these private repositories will be granted on an organization level.

 ## Ownership
 At this time, there are three owners: